samuelelandi/pwdlandi/README.md

 For other info, edit and check on top of the source code.

 For any help, please drop a message to samuele@landi.ae

+Change log:
+Version 1.2

+- added /import and /export to load from and save to a file named: export.json
+- changed the algorithm chacha to aes-256-ctr because chacha has been removed from Mac Osx.